 In general, I coach students to use interactive study strategies.
 I discuss and grade practice essays, analyze MBE practice, and assign customized weekly work.
 This helps students identify which legal topics and rules they need to memorize.
 Our weekly meetings are essentially coaching sessions.
 I’ll review all the work from the previous week, and make strategic decisions about how to spend your study time.

-I accept very few students for each bar exam, so I have time to customize student plans.
 Typically, I will serve as a private tutor for 1 to 3 people, per exam.
 I usually receive roughly 20-40 inquiries from students wanting a private tutor.
-Obviously, I have to turn down many potential students, but I try to refer them to someone who might be able to help.
+I have to turn down many potential students, but I try to refer them to someone who might be able to help.

 If you’re considering hiring a private tutor for the Virginia Bar Exam, here is how the process works:

 - Fill out our online Tutor Consultation Form, below.

 - After reviewing your responses, if I might be able to help, I’ll reach out to you by email.